 Want to live near the water in retirement?
 Consider living on a boat!
 Rather than paying a mortgage or rent on a house or condo, you’d pay for mooring or docking at a marina.
 You get the benefit of being surrounded by people, ease of travel, and the laid-back boat life.
 Plus, boat living is eco-friendly because it reduces your energy consumption compared to living in a traditional home.

 Need a secure place to store belongings while downsizing your home?
-Extra Space Storage has easily accessible storage facilities across the nation.
+Extra Space Storage has easily accessible storage facilities across the country to help ease you into retirement.
 Find self storage near you!